CDN Cost Guide: Pricing, Calculator Inputs, and Provider Comparison

-If you search for CDN cost or CDN pricing, you will usually see "$/GB" tables.
-In practice, a complete estimate often needs three buckets:
+If you searched for CDN cost, CDN pricing, CDN cost comparison, or CDN cost calculator, you will usually find "$/GB" tables first.
+In practice, a decision-ready estimate needs three buckets:

 • Edge bandwidth: GB delivered from the CDN edge to end users.